CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 Key changes affecting market research include:

-- **Simplified Competition Procedures**: Contracting officers must use competitive procedures best suited to efficiently fulfill government requirements, including sealed bids, competitive proposals, and other statutorily authorized procedures.
+- **Simplified competition procedures**: Contracting officers must use competitive procedures best suited to efficiently fulfill government requirements, including sealed bids, competitive proposals, and other statutorily authorized procedures.
 This provides greater flexibility in how you engage the market.
-- **Enhanced Competition Advocacy**: Each agency's advocate for competition now has expanded responsibilities to promote full and open competition, commercial acquisition, and challenge barriers to acquisition.
+- **Enhanced competition advocacy**: Each agency's advocate for competition now has expanded responsibilities to promote full and open competition, commercial acquisition, and challenge barriers to acquisition.
 Work closely with your competition advocate when exploring nontraditional providers.
-- **Consolidated Set-Aside Authorities**: All small business set-aside requirements have been consolidated, making it easier to identify opportunities for small businesses, including 8(a), HUBZone, WOSB, VOSB, and SDVOSB contractors.
+- **Consolidated set-aside authorities**: All small business set-aside requirements have been consolidated, making it easier to identify opportunities for small businesses, including 8(a), HUBZone, WOSB, VOSB, and SDVOSB contractors.

 ## Knowledge check
 > Note: Knowledge checks are designed to help you gauge your understanding of the material.
 They do not impact your overall grade.
 Use them as a low-stakes way to test your knowledge, reflect on key concepts, and identify areas you may want to review.